PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 Transformation interfaces require storing additional data at the form level, and by default are only supported in specific forms (see the MDM SOP on [Priority Xpert](https://support.priority-software.com/) for more information.)

-To add support for transformation interfaces in additional forms, you need to add two private columns to the form:
+To add support for transformation interfaces in additional forms, you need to add these private columns to the form:

 1. A **XXXX_MYEMAIL** calculated form column, of type CHAR, with the following expression:
    ```sql